ahviky02/Movie-Dataset-Analyzing-Data-Science-/README.md

 - Predictive Modeling: Utilize machine learning algorithms to predict movie success and box office performance.

 ## License
-This project is licensed under the [mention the license name, e.g., MIT License].
-See the LICENSE file.
+This project is open source and available under the MIT License.